gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 In a strong voice she said, "Rahul, time is a great healer.
 I've moved on in life and learned how to live alone.
 Samira wanted to speak to you.
 I had promised her that she will speak to her father on her fifth birthday.
 I never break promise."

 The hope of getting her back fainted in a jiffy.
-He craved for her like a child who catcall for a toy its parents can't afford.
+His heart wept like a child who catcall for something its parents can't afford.

 Ruefully he replied, "I was helpless.
 Mom and dad were about to commit suicide.
 I had to choose between you and them.
 I made a mistake."